-College of Allied Health Professions staff that assist the Physical Therapy Program
+College of Allied Health Professions (CAHP) staff that assist the Physical Therapy Program

-Fran Higgins, CAHP Marketing/Communications Specialist, is responsible for the coordination of communication, social media, and web support activities, as well as marketing and branding, including branding of apparel and fliers.
+Fran Higgins, CAHP Marketing/Communications Specialist, is responsible for the coordination of communication, social media, and web support activities, as well as marketing and branding, including branding of apparel and fliers for all CAHP programs.

-Liz Stout, Education Program and Admissions Coordinator, Kearney campus, works with Enrollment Management and Student Affairs to support CAHP education programs.
-She is also responsible for organization of CAHP events in the HSEC-Kearney and provides assistance to the Assistant Dean of the HSEC.

-Kim Rehtus, Office Associate II, Kearney campus, supports all CAHP programs offered on the Kearney Campus.
+Liz Stout, Education Program and Admissions Coordinator, works with Enrollment Management and Student Affairs to support CAHP education programs.
+She is also responsible for organization of CAHP events in the Health Science Education Complex (HSEC) in Kearney and provides administrative support to the Assistant Dean of the HSEC.
+Kim Rehtus, Office Associate II, supports all CAHP programs offered on the Kearney Campus with administrative support such as room reservations, coordinating program specific events and other day to day activities.